1. She is still the same person.

 5. Be careful of “miracle” pharmaceuticals

-Every few years a so-called miracle drug hits the market.
-The drug promises to cure nausea and vomiting without any side effects after it underwent “extensive testing” prior to market approval.
+Every few years a so-called miracle solution hits the market.
+The solution promises to get ride of nausea and vomiting without any side effects after it underwent “extensive testing” prior to market approval.
 Then, reports start rolling in – birth defects, negative repercussions on the mother and long-term consequences that were never market tested.

 But isn’t this the same old story?
-Whether its true or not, Diclegis, Zofran, and others have all been linked to terrible side effects on both the mother and child.
+Whether its true or not prescription morning sickness medications have all been linked to terrible side effects on both the mother and child.
 Its hard to separate fact from fiction, but the pharmaceutical business is a cash cow.
-Doctors make money prescribing the drugs and pharmaceutical companies are always searching for the next big product to make their money.
+Doctors make money prescribing the medications and pharmaceutical companies are always searching for the next big product to make their money.

-“You would like to think, as a patient, that when you go to a doctor, that doctor is prescribing the safest, most effective and least-expensive drug,” said Dr. Sidney Wolfe, the Director of the Health Research Group of Public Citizen, a consumer-advocacy organization based in Washington, D.C.
-“That may just not be the case when this doctor has taken a bunch of money from drug companies.”
+“You would like to think, as a patient, that when you go to a doctor, that doctor is prescribing the safest, most effective and least-expensive medicine,” said Dr. Sidney Wolfe, the Director of the Health Research Group of Public Citizen, a consumer-advocacy organization based in Washington, D.C.
+“That may just not be the case when this doctor has taken a bunch of money from pharmaceutical companies.”

-While my wife used Zofran moderately for 3 of her 4 pregnancies, it was always as minimal as possible.
+While my wife used prescription morning sickness medication moderately for 3 of her 4 pregnancies, it was always as minimal as possible.
 If you can find a natural way to fight morning sickness, go for it.
 Nothing will ever beat natural methods for long-term safety.
 Our bodies are designed to process natural foods, supplements, and sources from the world around us.
 Mother Nature is incredible…use her!

-Bottom line: If their effectiveness is the same, natural solutions (from food, exercise, and tested dietary supplements) are always better than expensive, possibly dangerous pharmaceutical drugs.
+Bottom line: If their effectiveness is the same, natural solutions (from food, exercise, and tested dietary supplements) are always better than expensive, possibly dangerous pharmaceutical medications.